ADA-research/Sparkle/README.md

 ## Documentation

 The documentation can be found in the `Documentation` directory.
-A `PDF` is available and the `HTML` documentation can be generated.
+A `PDF` is available at `Documentation/sparkle-userguide.pdf` and the `HTML` documentation can be generated.

-## Licenses
+## Licensing

 Sparkle is distributed under the MIT licence